deployKF/website/content/guides/getting-started.md

 ## 8. Access deployKF

-If you have not configured a public Service for your `deploykf-istio-gateway`, you may access the deployKF web interface with `kubectl` port-forwarding.
+If you have not [configured a public Service](https://github.com/deployKF/deployKF/blob/v0.1.0/generator/default_values.yaml#L621-L628) for your `deploykf-istio-gateway`, you may access the deployKF web interface with `kubectl` port-forwarding.

-First, you will need to add some lines to your `/etc/hosts` file (this is needed because Istio uses the `Host` header to route requests to the correct VirtualService).
+First, you will need to add some lines to your `/etc/hosts` file (this is needed because Istio uses the "Host" header to route requests to the correct VirtualService).

-For example, if you have set the `deploykf_core.deploykf_istio_gateway.gateway.hostname` value to `"deploykf.example.com"`, you would add the following lines:
+For example, if you have set the [`deploykf_core.deploykf_istio_gateway.gateway.hostname`](https://github.com/deployKF/deployKF/blob/v0.1.0/generator/default_values.yaml#L571) value to `"deploykf.example.com"`, you would add the following lines:

 ```
 127.0.0.1 deploykf.example.com